-While the Audit Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Audit Committee to plan or conduct audits or to determine that the Company’s financial statements and disclosures are complete and accurate and are in accordance with generally accepted accounting principles and applicable rules and regulations.
+While the Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Committee to plan or conduct audits or to determine that the Company’s financial statements and disclosures are complete and accurate and are in accordance with generally accepted accounting principles and applicable rules and regulations.
 The Company’s financial statements are the responsibility of management.
-The independent auditors are responsible for planning and conducting audits to determine whether the financial statements present fairly in all material respects the financial position of the company.
+The independent auditor is responsible for planning and conducting audits to determine whether the financial statements present fairly in all material respects the financial condition and results of operations of the Company.

 Reliance on Others

 Nothing in this Charter is intended to preclude or impair the protection provided in Section 141(e) of the Delaware General Corporation Law for good faith reliance by members of the Committee on reports and other information provided by others.